CEED-Informatica/pdf-signature-validator/README.md

 It is tested with a specific version of `pdfsig`: 20.09.0.
 Maybe it works with other versions, but it heavily depends on `pdfsig` output format.

-There are two additional projects: XXXX to export a flask endpoint for verifying pdfs files, and XXXX which generates a Docker image with all the tools needed to run that service.
+You also have the project [pdf-signature-validator-service](https://github.com/CEED-Informatica/pdf-signature-validator-service) which export a flask endpoint for verifying pdfs files, with a Docker image with all the tools needed to run that service.

 ## Prerequisites